obsidian-level-maker/Obsidian/README.md

 64-bit seeds and random numbers.

 Migrated from Lua to LuaJIT for improved build speeds.
+(Note: JIT currently disabled for 32-bit ARM builds; program will still function but at vanilla Lua speeds)

 Patch by Simon-v for searching for .pk3 addons in both the install and user's home directories (https://github.com/dashodanger/Oblige/pull/1)